cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

 Person Dataset and Human and Face Detection Python applications are followed by.

-The following software are expected in the stacks according to the [github](https://github.com/futuresystems/pedestrian-and-face-detection):
+The following software is expected in the stacks according to the [github](https://github.com/futuresystems/pedestrian-and-face-detection):

 -   mesos cluster (master, worker)